‘I’m just sick of it’: More than a week without power leaves some Houston-area residents feeling hopeless and abandoned | KRDO

 The children later stayed with relatives and Bourgeois, 32, spent every night in the car until power was restored on Wednesday.

 Texas Gov. Greg Abbott last Sunday threatened executive action if CenterPoint Energy did not address concerns over the prolonged outage.
-And the Public Utilities Commission of Texas said it would investigate the company’s response to the power outages, according to Chairman Thomas Gleason.
+And the Public Utilities Commission of Texas said it would investigate the company’s response, according to Chairman Thomas Gleason.
 He told reporters Monday the utility’s ability to maintain its infrastructure and its communication with customers has been called into question.

 CenterPoint Energy told CNN in a statement it was “committed to doing a thorough review of our Hurricane Beryl response.”